Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Discussion

 Similar to the heatmaps shown in fig. \ref{fig:heatmap1} produced by Guided GradCAM applied on VGG, many of the XAI methods only highlight the edges of the cell borders, sometimes faintly.
 As such, comparatively high recall values for Saliency can be qualitatively accounted for by the halo of high-valued heatmap encompassing the relevant area, although not in a very precise and compact manner.
 Deconvolution, on the other hand, has relatively higher recall scores due to the large amount of artifact pixels.
 The quality of its heatmaps has been therefore undermined, reflected as low precision score.
 Other methods such as guided GradCAM are still capable of highlighting some of the relevant regions, and, to reiterate, many of them tend to highlight the edges as seen in the heatmaps in the supp. material.
 Also, AlexNet tends to produce denser heatmaps than the other two, giving rise to slightly higher recall scores than VGG, while the average scores for ResNet are very low.
-Depending on the context, different XAI methods can be the better choice based on their strength and weaknesses, although adjustment to existing interpretations may be necessary.
+Depending on the context, different XAI methods can be the better choice based on their strength and weaknesses.
+More ideally, existing interpretations may need to be defined w.r.t context of the problems solved by the particular DNN e.g. when DNN performs image classification, users need to be informed whether localization is considered ``part of explanation" or specific parts of an image contributes to the explanation.

 Differences in responses to color channels are also observed.
 Saliency method appears as positive values (red) in all channels as shown in fig. \ref{fig:heatmap1}, although type 3 cell has only 1 color channel whose input signal is strong because it has border whose pre-dominant color is red; in the implementation, the normalized border color is roughly \((0.8,0.1,0.1)\) with small uniform random perturbation.
 On the other hand, Guided GradCAM marks green and blue channels with negative values.
 If they are to be interpreted as negative contribution, the interpretation will be consistent.
 But when the heatmaps are summed over channels as we have done, the offsetting effect of the negative values become questionable.
 In other methods, such color responses are variable.
 For example, input*gradient for AlexNet do appear to exhibit color responses as well (not shown), although the quality is highly variable too.
 It is thus difficult to strongly recommend any one method specializing on color-detection, even for guided GradCAM.